 The School of Nursing and Health Studies’ PAHO/WHO Collaborating Center offers sustainable nurse educator training and health care workforce development to … More

 UM’s Institute for Bioethics and Health Policy is exploring opportunities for partnerships and collaborations with Cuba’s academic institutions.
-For more than … More
+For more … More

 A budding relationship between University of Miami doctors and their counterparts at a University of Havana hospital is taking shape.
 Dr. Martha Larrea Fabra is one of the leaders at the … More